l4z0-space/CUI-LANGUAGE/README.md

 # CUI-LANGUAGE
-Simple programming laguage implemented in C++
+Simple programming language implemented in C++

 > This language is open to extensions and adding more features.
 The goal is to make a dead-simple programming language comprehensible for those new to programming.